 Why Corporates purchase low yielding marketable securities?

-Before we answer that question, let us look at how much amount of marketable security Company Apple holds.
-Apple, the most valued company of wall street, maintains huge pile of marketable securities.
+Before we answer that question, let us look at another marketable securities example.
+How much amount of marketable security Company Apple holds?
+Apple, the most valued company of wall street, maintains huge pile of these securities.

 On Page 49 of the annual report of Apple Inc. for year 2015, following details are available about its Marketable securities.

 Annual Report of Apple Inc. for the year ended 2015

 |Particulars||Short term Marketable securities (Amount in 000’ million)||Long-term securities (Amount in 000’ million)|